base-report/stock-market-research-bun/research.md

 3. **Breakout Point**: We identify the point where the price breaks above the upper bound of the consolidation range, signaling a potential continuation of the prior uptrend.

 4. **Entry Criteria**: We ensure the breakout is valid by checking that the breakout day's close exceeds the upper bound or the high exceeds it by at least 1%

+#### Algorithm 2: Momentum Breakout Method (findSetupsByAuggie.ts)

+This alternative approach focuses on identifying high-quality momentum breakout setups using volatility-adjusted criteria and strict consolidation quality filters:

+1. **Prior Move Detection**:

+   - Searches for explosive upward moves within a concentrated timeframe
+   - Requires moves to be at least 5x the stock's Average Daily Range (ADR) to ensure significance relative to the stock's normal volatility
+   - Looks back up to 60 days to find qualifying moves, prioritizing the strongest move found

+2. **Base Building Analysis**:

+   - Identifies consolidation periods between 5-20 trading days following the prior move
+   - Limits retracement to maximum 50% of the prior move's range to maintain momentum characteristics
+   - Applies strict sideways movement validation using multiple quality metrics:
+     - **Net Movement Filter**: Rejects consolidations with more than 3% net directional movement from start to end
+     - **Trend Consistency**: Ensures the first and second halves of the consolidation don't show excessive trending (max 3% difference)
+     - **Flatness Score**: Requires minimum 87% flatness score based on price consistency around the average

+3. **Breakout Validation**:

+   - Requires breakout strength of at least 0.5x ADR (volatility-adjusted minimum move)
+   - Validates that price breaks above the consolidation's upper bound
+   - Limits extension to maximum 3.0x ADR above resistance to avoid late entries while allowing for stronger momentum moves
+   - No volume requirements - focuses purely on price action and momentum

+4. **Quality Filters**:
+   - Minimum $10M daily dollar volume for liquidity
+   - Maximum 30% ADR to avoid overly erratic stocks
+   - No minimum price filter due to split-adjusted historical data

+**Key Advantages of This Method**:

+- **Volatility-Adjusted**: All criteria scale with each stock's normal volatility patterns
+- **Quality-Focused**: Strict consolidation filters ensure true sideways movement rather than trending patterns
+- **Momentum-Preserved**: Base building requirements maintain the explosive character of the prior move
+- **Concentrated Power**: Emphasis on moves that happen within shorter timeframes for maximum impact

 ### Performance Tracking